sharetribe/ftw-daily/ext/default-mail-templates/README.md

 ## Template parts

-A template consists of three files:
+A template consists of two files:

 * `TEMPLATE_NAME-subject.txt` - holds the mail Subject line template
-* `TEMPLATE_NAME-text.txt` - holds the template for the plain text version of the mail
 * `TEMPLATE_NAME-html.html` - contains the template for the HTML version of the mail

-All the parts are mandatory.
-All emails that are sent from the marketplace contain both the plain text and HTML variants and the recipient's mail client is free to choose which one to visualize and how.
+Both parts are mandatory.
+All emails that are sent from the marketplace contain both the HTML and plain text variants and the recipient's mail client is free to choose which one to visualize and how.
+The text version is automatically generated from the HTML template.

 ## Template syntax